Tony Romo: 2010 season

 During a Week 5 34–27 loss to the Tennessee Titans, Romo threw for a career-high 406 yards and three touchdowns, but he also threw two costly interceptions in the fourth quarter.
 By mid-October, the Cowboys were desperate for a win with a record of 1–3 and last in the division.
 They played against the Minnesota Vikings in Week 6, who also had a 1–3 record and were in need of a win.
 Romo threw for over 200 yards and three touchdowns but also threw two costly interceptions during the 24–21 road loss.

-During a Week 7 41–35 loss to the New York Giants, Romo threw for 39 yards and a touchdown before suffering a broken left clavicle in the second quarter when he was being driven to the turf by linebacker Michael Boley.
+During a Week 7 41–35 loss to the New York Giants, Romo threw for 39 yards and a touchdown before suffering a broken left clavicle in the second quarter when he was driven to the turf by linebacker Michael Boley.
 Romo was placed on injured reserve on December 21, 2010, and replaced by veteran Jon Kitna.
 Despite his limited playing time, Romo was still ranked 72nd by his fellow players on the NFL Top 100 Players of 2011.